Malarial Parasite Identification

 What is Malarial Parasite Identification?

-- If you have signs or symptoms suggestive of malaria like fever with shaking chills, headaches, nausea, vomiting, diarrhea, profuse sweating, headache
+If you have symptoms of suspected malaria like fever with chills, headaches, fatigue, nausea, vomiting, profuse sweating, etc.

 Interpreting Malarial Parasite Identification results

 Positive results indicate the presence of malarial parasites in peripheral blood examination.